 - Blades side to side

-- blade to the flat surface
+- Measure from the tip of the blade to the flat surface here.

-- Outside cutting edges
+- 2. Outside cutting edges

 Checking the Front-to-Rear Blade Slope

 Check the front-to-rear blade level any time you install the mower.
 If the front of the mower is more than 7.9 mm (5/16 inch) lower than the rear of the mower, adjust the blade level.